br4dy5/splunking_attack/README.md

 why? because this is basically header info and will jack up how the data is ingested into Splunk

 ## Import the data
-Login to your new Splunk console by going to the URL it gave you when you started Splunk. probably something like:
+1. Login to your new Splunk console by going to the URL it gave you when you started Splunk. probably something like:
 Waiting for web server at http://127.0.0.1:8000 to be available..
+Done
-Done Login using the Splunk Admin username/password you created at installation.
+2. Login using the Splunk Admin username/password you created at installation.
-Once in the console, go to "Settings" from the top right menu, and select the icon labeled "Add Data" Select the "Upload" icon from the bottom of the page Click the "Select File" button and browse to the enterprise-attack.json file you previously downlaoded and modified.
+3. Once in the console, go to "Settings" from the top right menu, and select the icon labeled "Add Data"
+4. Select the "Upload" icon from the bottom of the page
+5. Click the "Select File" button and browse to the enterprise-attack.json file you previously downlaoded and modified.
+6. Select "Next"
+7. It should suggest \_json as the data type.
 Select "Next"
-It should suggest \_json as the data type.
-Select "Next" It's suggested to rename the "host" to include the data of the ATT&CK export for future reference.
-Maybe something like "enterprise-attack-DDMonYYYY"
+8. It's suggested to rename the "host" to include the data of the ATT&CK export for future reference.
+Maybe something like "enterprise-attack-DDMonYYYY".
 It's also suggested to modify the Index, perhaps to "attack" by clicking the "Create a new index" link.
 On the next screen, the only field value you need to worry about is Index name.
 Click "Save"
-Click "Review"
+9. Click "Review"
-Click "Submit"
+10. Click "Submit"